antproc/sythetic_thyroid_nodules/README.md

-This code accompanies a research paper titled ""
+This code accompanies a research paper titled "Domain Adaptation of Stable Diffusion for Ultrasound Inpainting: A Synthetic Data Approach for Enhanced Thyroid Nodule Segmentation"

-Due to the large size of the datasets used in the study, they could not be included in the GitHub repository.
-However, interested parties can access and download the datasets from the following external sources:
+You can access and download the datasets from the following external sources:

 TDID dataset: URL: http://cimalab.unal.edu.co/applications/thyroid/